selivan/https-ssl-cert-check-zabbix/README.md

 #### Using with busybox, like Alpine-based Docker images

 Busybox `date` can not parse date format from `openssl`.
 If you are using the script in busybox, for example in Alpine-based Docker images, install `coreutils` and `bash` packages.

+#### Support for Internationalized Domain Names with Punycode

+If `idn` executable([libidn](https://www.gnu.org/software/libidn/)) is available, unicode host and domain names be will supported by converting to [Punycode](https://en.wikipedia.org/wiki/Punycode) representation.

 **P.S.** If this code is useful for you - don't forget to put a star on it's [github repo](https://github.com/selivan/https-ssl-cert-check-zabbix).